vzablock/demos/player/chromeless/README.md

 # Bitmovin Demo:
-Custom Adaptation
+Chromeless Player

 ## Demo Description:
-Showcasing the player's ability to switch between bitrates to avoid re-buffering, minimize startup time, and provide the best possible quality
+This demo shows how the player can work without an UI

 ### Detailed Demo Description:
-undefined
+This demo showcases how the Bitmovin Player can be controlled completely via the API.
+The code example gives you the configuration settings required.

 ### Tags:

-  - adaptation logic
+  - UI
-  - adaption
+  - chromeless
-  - bitrate
+  - headless
-  - quality-switching
+  - basic